Stirling Griff: Australian Senate (2016–2022)

 Griff launched the YourIVFSuccess.com.au website in February 2021 after working with the IVF industry for 18 months.
-The site features a predictor tool and online search capability showing success rates for the majority of IVF clinics in Australia.
+The site features a predictor tool and online search capability showing success rates for most IVF clinics in Australia.

 Griff introduced a Transparent Patient Outcomes bill into federal parliament in December 2021 that would "empower patients" to make informed decisions on their surgeons before going under the knife.
 The bill will show the number and type of procedures performed by each surgeon, their mortality and surgical revision rates and other information.